Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 It means memory is selective.

-And selective memory is one of ideology's favorite tricks.
+And selective memory is one of ideology’s favorite tricks.

 We remember virtues.